May 15, 2023

 Free Monitoring Tools

 Sometimes, free is good.
-There are a number of free monitoring tools that will tell you when your website is down.
+There are a number of free monitoring tools that will tell you when your website is down and help maintain your website.
 Many of them are as simple to operate as dropping your URL into a search bar and pressing “Go”.
 Many of the premium monitoring tools also have a free version.
 They have limited functionality because they would rather you pay for their service, but even the most basic free version will monitor for downtime.

 This product has both paid and free versions.
 It will tell you when your website is offline or if a specific text is missing.
 To use it, simply go to their homepage and drop your URL into their box and choose how you’d like to receive alerts.
 They can arrive via email or SMS.
 It will only scan your website every 10 minutes in free mode; the basic premium service monitors every 60 seconds, and there’s an enterprise package that offers unlimited round-the-clock monitoring.